 Some may perceive that influencer marketing and user-generated content marketing are two different entities.
 But if you strategically put them together, they can leverage optimum results for your brand.

-Daniel Wellington strategically leveraged a blend of influencer marketing and user-generated content to build their brand’s identity and reach millions of consumers online who might not have otherwise known the brand.
+For example, Daniel Wellington strategically leveraged influencer marketing and user-generated content to build their brand’s identity and reach millions of online consumers who might not have known the brand.

 As a part of their approach they: